mohammad-kassem/Comptutor-Liaison/README.md

 <br><br>
 <img src="./readme/title5.svg" id="implementation"/>

-> As a showcase of the app's successful implementation using the above mentioned tech stacks, the animations of the main functionalities of the app are shown below:
+> As a showcase of the app's successful implementation using the above-mentioned tech stacks, the animations of the main functionalities of the app are shown below:

 | Splash Screen | Login  | Login Validation  |
 | -----------------| -----------------| -----------------|